aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed platform storage.

-Use of a scalable unit or subset of the proposed scalable units is allowed in order to make saturation requirements easier to achieve.
+For the purposes of this test, the use of a scalable unit or subset of the proposed scalable units is allowed.

 ### Required Runs